Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Abstract

 \section{Abstract}

 In this study, we investigate the influence of deconfined QCD matter on quarkonium spin alignment in ultra-relativistic heavy-ion collisions.
-We estimate the spin alignment of charmonium ($J/\psi$, and $\psi$(2S)) and bottomonium ($\Upsilon$(1S), and $\Upsilon$(2S)) states by calculating the energy eigenvalues in a thermal rotating medium.
-We solve the Schrödinger equation with a medium-modified color-singlet potential considering the coupling of spin with vorticity and magnetic field.
+We estimate the spin alignment of charmonium ($J/\psi$, and $\psi$(2S)) and bottomonium ($\Upsilon$(1S), and $\Upsilon$(2S)) states for Pb+Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV as a function of transverse momentum by calculating the energy eigenvalues in a thermal rotating medium.
+We solve the Schrödinger equation with a medium-modified color-singlet potential, considering the coupling of spin with vorticity and magnetic field.
 Furthermore, we evaluate the effect of medium temperature, vorticity, magnetic field, and momentum-space anisotropy on the elements of the spin density matrix.
 Our findings reveal that vorticity increases the spin alignment, while the magnetic fields and anisotropy modify the observables in a state-dependent manner.
 These findings deepen our understanding of quarkonium spin alignment in an anisotropic magneto-vortical thermal medium, shedding light on spin transport phenomena in heavy-ion collisions.